One thing that confuses many people is – “what does Pulse mean on a blender?”

 This function helps make foods like fruit or vegetable purees by chopping up the ingredients in short bursts instead of at once and so they come out much smoother than before!

-In this post, we will learn all about this pulse feature of your blender that many people don’t know about.
+In this post, we will learn all about this pulse button on a blender that many people don’t know about.

-Have you ever wondered what the pulse button on your blender does?
+Have you ever wondered what is the function of pulse in a blender?
 It’s not just for making smoothies.

 The pulse function is a great way to make chopped food more uniform in consistency and get smoother purees.
 It’s also perfect for making mayonnaise, whipped cream, or mashed potatoes.

-When you use the pulse button, the blender is able to work at a selected speed and stop immediately when you release the button.
+When you use the pulse button in a blender, the blender is able to work at a selected speed and stop immediately when you release the button.
 This allows for finer blends that are easier to combine with other ingredients in your smoothie.

 Pulsing can be done with any speed setting (low, medium, and high).
 You can even use it while the machine is running!